After being a consultant and living in hotels and airports I took the leap to quit my job and double down on freelancing.

 I try not to react to emails immediately.

-I only check the inbox 4-5 times a day to evaluate wether one email needs my immediate attention.
+I only check the inbox 4-5 times a day to evaluate whether one email needs my immediate attention.
 Some emails can sit there for a few days until I have another focus-day on that particular topic.

 Sometimes it also helps if I write down the desired "end state" of one task instead of a general topic.
 For example I'd create a task and call it "Complete and send Interview for Remotehabits" instead of the neutral "Remotehabits Interview".